 Large scale revelatory history

-From Pompeii to Vikings, we're looking for ideas with new insight and new revelation at their heart on subjects which the BBC One audience are familiar with already.
+Building on the success of singles such as The Coronation, which explored the crown jewels with a level of access that had never been seen before, we will always look for ideas with new insight and revelation at their heart, on subjects with which the BBC One audience are already familiar.
 We'll go back to the blockbuster subjects as long as we have a fresh take or approach - from the ancient world through to the 20th Century.
-Is there a way we can make these titles noisier, a bit more provocative, a bit more room for a point of view?
+Is there a way we can make these titles noisier, a bit more provocative, with a bit more room for a point of view?

 Anniversary singles and specials

 Simon Young takes the lead on history commissioning at the BBC, which sits within the wider specialist factual commissioning team.
 Tom McDonald is the Head of Specialist Factual and Natural History Commissioning.
-All proposals for history should be submitted via BBC Pitch to the relevant commissioners as listed below.
+All proposals for science should be submitted via BBC Pitch to the relevant commissioners as listed on this page.

 Can't find what you need?
 Search here.